germanfrelo/setting-up-frontend-web-dev-project/README.md

 1. **Create** a **`.gitattributes`** file in the **root of the repository** and add this content:

     ```gitattributes
-    # Normalize line endings of all text files checked into the repo with LF.
+    # Normalize line endings of all text files checked into the repo with LF
     * text=auto
     ```